 What is a Fidelity Bond?

-A Fidelity Bond is a form of insurance that protects companies against financial loss due to employee fraud and theft.
+A Fidelity Bond is an insurance policy that protects companies against financial loss due to employee fraud and theft.

-Fidelity Bonds are also called Employee Dishonesty Bonds.
+Fidelity Bonds are also called Employee Dishonesty Bonds or Business Service Bonds.

 Types of Fidelity Bonds